S

 2. Admit students to full partnership in the academic world and grant them the

-to determine, in large measure, their own areas of study and research.
+right to determine, in large measure, their own areas of study and research.

 3. Use mechanical devices to free faculty scholars from the academic drudgery

-repeated lectures, conducting classes devoted to drill, and marking many
+of repeated lectures, conducting classes devoted to drill, and marking many

 examinations, thus allowing faculty scholars to turn their full creative powers to meaningful exchange with students, to research, and to artistry.